syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Getting-Started.md

 ---
 layout: post
 title: Getting started with Syncfusion Essential Schedule for Xamarin.Android
-description: How to create a Schedule, add Appointments, enable Inline and other functionalities
+description: How to create a Schedule, add Appointments and other functionalities
 platform: Xamarin.Android
 control: SfSchedule
 documentation: ug